 I've always been in on AI coding, mostly from a curiosity perspective.
 The early attempts were weak.
 The model didn't understand best practices, solutions were overdone, first principles were out the window, context windows were tiny.
 Anything more than a small app or a tidy little refactor was fraught.

 I remember a 1:1 with a junior developer back then.
-She was a bit weird about how long she'd spent on a problem when the solution turned out simpler than she'd thought.
+She was sheepish about how long she'd spent on a problem when the solution turned out simpler than she'd thought.
 We've all been there.
 There's a lot to be learned from that style of slog.
 Spending real time on something, braving through, finding the answer, and getting the win at the end.
 That challenge-carrot-payoff loop is one of the reasons this career still works for me.

 It didn't take long for AI tools to start eating into that.
 I'd recently moved into an Engineering Manager role and was on the tools less anyway.
 I was using Cursor to build small things on the side.
-One of them, shakashuffle, was a Quokka-themed planning poker app (the team estimation game where everyone reveals a card at once so the loudest voice doesn't anchor the room).
+One of them, shakashuffle, was a quokka-themed planning poker app (the team estimation game where everyone reveals a card at once so the loudest voice doesn't anchor the room).
 I wanted my own team to use it because every other planning poker tool out there was clinical, joyless, and somehow expensive.

 I'd played around with a few planning tools.
 When Amazon Kiro turned up with its style of spec-driven development, I was in.
 I'd already been deep in refining the flow from idea to implementation.
 The product vision, the UX research, the iterative narrowing, the task breakdown, the API schemas, the estimations.
 All the stuff a real team does before code gets written.
 Spec-driven development felt like a natural extension of that, just for one developer and an agent.